Tech-at-DU/React-Redux-Timers-Tutorial/P10-Persisting-Timers/content.md

 Try refreshing the tab or opening a new tab on `localhost` and see your timers persist!

+Congrats!
+We got some practice managing local storage in the context of **managing application state through the Flux pattern!** Not to mention some pretty sweet timers to boot.

 # Now Commit

 >[action]